 1. Inspect Your Vehicle

-Getting your truck prepared for winter is a essential to prevent any major problems.
+Getting your truck prepared for winter is essential to prevent any major problems.
 Check the tire pressure, engine oil and antifreeze levels fastidiously before you hit the road.
 You can also have a mechanic inspect your vehicle to make sure it’s ready to withstand the harsh season of wear and tear.

 2. Slow Down